Ultralight dark matter detection with levitated ferromagnets: Searching for ultralight DM

 where $m_e$ is the electron mass and $\psi_e$ is its wavefunction.
 When the electron is non-relativistic, this leads to a coupling between the axion gradient and electron spins, i.e. a Hamiltonian of the form

 where $\bm S_e=\frac\hbar2\bm\sigma_e$ is the spin of the electron (and $-\gamma_e\bm S_e$ is its magnetic moment).
-We then see that an axion gradient (or ``axion wind") has the same effect on an electron spin as an effective magnetic field
+We then see that an axion gradient (or ``axion wind") has the same effect on an electron spin as an effective magnetic field \footnote{We note that $\bm B_{ae}$ may receive a suppression from the magnetic shielding of the experimental apparatus in certain contexts [analogous to the $m_{A'}L$ shielding suppression appearing in the DPDM signal in \eqref{DPDM_signal}].
+In particular, this can occur if the shielding is accomplished with a material of high permeability, such as mu-metal, but it will not occur if superconducting shielding is used~\cite{jacksonkimball_shielding}.
+Note that in the case of multiple layers of shielding, it is only the composition of the innermost layer which is relevant for this suppression.}

 As a ferromagnet is composed of many polarized electrons spins, the axion wind will also generate a torque on the ferromagnet, just as a real magnetic field would.
+(See also \citeR{Flower_2019} for another example where ferromagnetic materials are used to probe an axion wind, although at much higher masses than the range considered in this work.)

 If axionlike particles make up the DM, then they will also be non-relativistic.
 This implies that $a$ oscillates at its Compton frequency $f_a=m_ac^2/2\pi\hbar$, namely

 Moreover, the spatial gradients of $a$ are suppressed by its velocity $v_\DM\sim10^{-3}c$, so that